Center for Ministry

 What is my congregation committing to with my participation in this program?

 Congregations are asked to participate in the application process to ensure they understand the commitments they and their pastor are making to participate in this program.
-Congregations are asked to support their pastor by respecting the time needed to attend peer group meetings and retreats, and receive spiritual direction/coaching.
+Congregations are asked to support their pastor by respecting the time needed to attend group meetings and retreats, and receive spiritual direction/coaching.

 Retreats